 Finally, we shift our attention to the bottom right panel, showing the evolution of the momentum anisotropy $\varepsilon_p$.
 The qualitative behavior is the same in all cases: driven by the anisotropic pressure gradient in the transverse plane, $\varepsilon_p$ continuously increases and eventually saturates at $\tau\simeq 2R$, when the interaction rates become too small to develop further anisotropy.
-At $4\pi \eta/s=0.2,2$ and $5$, the \VAH\ results are nearly identical with those of \RTA.
-However, \VAH\ overestimates the values of $\varepsilon_p$ at large specific shear viscosities.
-Although \VAH\ maintains $5\%$ accuracy in the final-state value at $4\pi\eta/s=10$, its deviation from \RTA~exceeds $15\%$ at $4\pi\eta/s=20$.
+At $4\pi \eta/s=0.2,2$ and $5$, the results of \VAH\ are nearly identical to those of \RTA.
+However, \VAH\ overestimates the values of $\varepsilon_p$ at high shear viscosities.
+While \VAH\ maintains $5\%$ accuracy in the final-state value at $4\pi\eta/s=10$, its deviation from \RTA~exceeds $15\%$ at $4\pi\eta/s=20$.

 To summarize this section, \VAH\ exhibits excellent agreement with \RTA~when $4\pi\eta/s\le5$; At $4\pi\eta/s=10$, minor discrepancies begin to emerge.
-At $4\pi\eta/s=20$, while the evolution of transverse energy $dE_\perp/d\eta$ and inverse Reynolds number $\lra{\mr{Re}^{-1}}_\epsilon$ is still well-described, \VAH\ underestimates the average transverse velocity $\lra{u_\perp}_\epsilon$ and overestimates the momentum anisotropy $\varepsilon_p$.
+At $4\pi\eta/s=20$, while the evolution of the transverse energy $dE_\perp/d\eta$ and the inverse Reynolds number $\lra{\mr{Re}^{-1}}_\epsilon$ is still well described, \VAH\ underestimates the average transverse velocity $\lra{u_\perp}_\epsilon$ and overestimates the momentum anisotropy $\varepsilon_p$.
 Both features seem to suggest that \VAH\ describes the system to have a slightly higher interaction rate than it actually has, which implies that \VAH\ fails to accurately describe transverse dynamics when the interaction rate is small.
 However, we emphasize that $4\pi\eta/s=10$ already corresponds to an opacity of $\hat{\gamma}\approx1$, which means that the system is quite dilute.
 Remarkably, \VAH\ still maintains good agreement with kinetic theory across a wide range of opacity.
 This point will be further substantiated in the following section through the opacity dependence of final-state observables.